Flutterando/modular/flutter_modular/README.md

 If placed on a module route, `RouteGuard` will be global to that route.

-Add a routing route if `RouteGuard` validation fails by adding the `guardedRoute` property:
+Add a fallback route to be used if `RouteGuard` validation fails by adding the `guardedRoute` property:

 ```dart
 @override